Central MediaScene 2007

 Bournemouth Bomber Blackmail Plot - A Real-Life Local 'CSI' Case'.]

-has the Conan-Doyle-as-mad-plagiarizing-murderer fuss died down, than another literary controversy
+Conan-Doyle-as-mad-plagiarizing-murderer fuss died down, than another literary controversy over

 fuss this past month has been the "Mary Shelley did not write Frankenstein" controversy.
 An American,